Financial-Times/o-forms/README.md

 ### Other changes
 - `oFormsFullWidth` has been removed.
 Use `oFormsWideFeature` for classes to remove form max width restrictions.
+- There is a new dependancy on `o-icons`.
+Build your project to confirm that it is compatible.

 Please [contact us](#contact) if you have any queries.